piyushkashyap07/linkedinEngage/README.md

 3. Click on **Load Unpacked** and select the extension folder from your project directory.

-4. The extension will now be loaded and ready to use.

 ---

 ## Conclusion

 You have now successfully set up and run the backend API with the Gemini API key integrated and the Chrome extension loaded.
 You're ready to test and develop further on the project!

-If you encounter any issues, please refer to the [Troubleshooting Guide](./TROUBLESHOOTING.md) or raise an issue in the repository.
+If you encounter any issues, please raise an issue in the repository.
 ```

-This `README.md` covers the entire process of setting up the project from cloning the repository to running the FastAPI backend and loading the Chrome extension.
-It provides a clean, structured walkthrough for both backend configuration and frontend extension deployment.
+This version of the `README.md` focuses only on the core setup steps without unnecessary details.